CyberBelligerent/ARCTIC-Shard/README.md

 <b>getProperties()</b> is built when extended <b>ShardProviderTmpl</b> and providing your configuration section string in the <b>super()</b> method.

 ### Arctic Objects
 ARCTIC comes pre-built with wrapper classes that will push information to your new provider connector class.
-The ARCTIC Object MAY have more information in it then you need to use to create the object for the specific provider.
+The ARCTIC Object MAY have more information in it than you need to use to create the object for the specific provider.
 Make sure to read through all variables the Wrapper Object has.

 Currently available Arctic Wrapper Objects: